 Birds have a variety of beak specializations, but their diet may change seasonally.
 Both hummingbirds and sparrows will include insects in their diet when raising young – for more protein, and will eat more fatty foods to prepare for migration.
 Some birds, such as the Long-billed curlew or Woodcock, can open the tip of the bill while probing in the ground or mud or sand without opening the entire bill.
 In a number of birds such as orioles and starlings, the need to open their jaws (gape) to expose food inside a fruit or bud, in the ground, etc.

-But we can also find other results: body size of the bird (not the bill) and prey size are sometimes correlated.
-Why?
-Terns and gulls, for example, have less specialized bills.
+The body size of the bird (not the bill) and prey size are sometimes correlated.